 Confidential treatment for the information subject to this request remain in effect for a period of 24 months.

-Attachment C FPC's January, 1996 Form 423's, with the
+Attachment C FPC's May, 1996 Form 423's, with the

 confidential information subject to this request highlighted in transparent ink.
-This document should be given confidential treatment.
+This document should be given confidential treatment and has been placed in a separate envelope market